 to make quick work of this step.
 5 short pulses with the Ninja, and my avocado looked like this.
 Mmmmm!
 Creamy-smooth!

 Don’t throw out the pits!
-You’re going to use those to keep your guacamole from turning brown.
-I’ll share that little tip with you in a minute.
+You’re going to use those in a minute.
+Set ‘em aside.

 Quickly seed your tomatoes by cutting them in half and squeezing out the seeds.
 Dice the tomatoes and add them to your mashed avocado.